ecenursen/dbtest/docs/source/user/goktug.rst

 necessary information to the box below and click *FILTER*.
 The results should appear via a table right below the *Filter* button.

-.. note:: You do not have to specify the entire information of a company.
+.. note:: You do not have to specify the entire information of a drug.
-	* *Eg. Searching for "A" with name filter will give you every company with a letter "A" in their names.*
+	* *Eg. Searching for "A" with name filter will give you every drug with a letter "A" in their names.*